AeonGames/AeonGUI/README.md

 [![Aeon Games](https://www.aeongames.com/AeonBlack.svg)](https://aeongames.com)

 AeonGUI is a cross-platform C++ GUI and SVG rendering library focused on game UI and interactive applications.
-It implements a subset of the SVG DOM and CSS styling pipeline, with a backend designed to remain rendering-API agnostic.
+It implements a subset of the SVG DOM and CSS styling pipeline, with a pluggable 2D rendering backend (Cairo or Skia) selected at build time.

-Keywords: `C++ GUI`, `SVG renderer`, `game UI`, `cross-platform UI library`, `CMake`, `Cairo`, `Pango`, `libxml2`.
+Keywords: `C++ GUI`, `SVG renderer`, `game UI`, `cross-platform UI library`, `CMake`, `Cairo`, `Skia`, `Pango`, `HarfBuzz`, `libxml2`.

 ## Introduction

 AeonGUI lets you describe user interfaces with SVG and style them with CSS, then render them on top of any graphics API your application already uses.
-The library parses an SVG document into a DOM tree, resolves CSS styles, performs text layout, and produces pixel output through Cairo&mdash;but the rendered result is handed to your application as a plain pixel buffer, so it can be composited as a texture in OpenGL, Vulkan, Metal, or any other rendering pipeline.
+The library parses an SVG document into a DOM tree, resolves CSS styles, performs text layout, and produces pixel output through a selectable 2D backend (Cairo or Skia)&mdash;but the rendered result is handed to your application as a plain pixel buffer, so it can be composited as a texture in OpenGL, Vulkan, Metal, or any other rendering pipeline.

 The project is written in modern C++ (C++20) and built with CMake.
 All third-party dependencies are either vendored or fetched automatically,